As many of you know, I have a couple of speaking gigs coming up in the near future:

 Dale Carnegie is one of the greatest public speakers and lecturers of all time, and after reading what I've read so far, not only do I understand what makes a presentation great, but I'll be able to use a lot of the same principles to communicate better online and in life too.

-I won’t go into much detail here, but what I really love about Stand and Deliver (affiliate link – I earn a commission if you buy) is that it sort of breaks down a good presentation into a science.
-As they say, becoming a good communicator isn’t a gift – it’s a skill that anyone can learn, and this book reveals the methods, strategies, tips and tricks to learn that skill.
+I won't go into much detail here, but what I really love about Stand and Deliver is that it sort of breaks down a good presentation into a science.
+As they say, becoming a good communicator isn't a gift—it's a skill that anyone can learn, and this book reveals the methods, strategies, tips and tricks to learn that skill.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I can't wait to see what I pick up from the book and how it translates into my presentations.